handiko/Improvement-to-an-existing-strategy/README.md

 As per the previous section, I code the strategy into a class, which is then called by the trading strategy code.
 With this approach, any additional improvements and features will be modular and will not interfere with our other strategies.

 ### Trading Strategy Logic - Code Snippet
-Here are a few ways to improve those sentences, making them more concise and professional.

-Option 1: Direct and Technical

 The code snippet below is similar to the previous section.
 However, for the buy signal, the logic has been reversed: it now returns yesterday's low instead of the high, and vice versa for the sell signal.
 The executeBuy/Sell functions also include the expected reversion in the Take-Profit (TP) and Stop-Loss (SL) calculations.
 I've only included the code for the buy signal as an example; the full code is available in the [MQL5 folder](https://github.com/handiko/Improvement-to-an-existing-strategy/tree/main/MQL5).

 [CandlePatternReversal.mqh](https://github.com/handiko/Improvement-to-an-existing-strategy/blob/main/MQL5/CandlePatternReversal.mqh) :